TacoSteemers/usbud/README.md

     Kingston DataTraveler 2.0 899000000000000000000073 DataTraveler 2.0
     InphiCHN Mass Storage Device USB Flash Disk

+The listed items will not be backed up.
 These identifiers can be obtained via the uslist application:

 	$ ./uslist